hmcfabfive/coconut-tutorial/Pattern-matching.md

 ### Pattern matching!

 Pattern matching is great for when you have lots of things that you want to act on based on their properties.
-On first glance, all that pattern matching does is reduce the amount of typing needed for if statements.
+At first glance, all that pattern matching does is reduce the amount of typing needed for if statements.
 And in some cases (such as this one) it doesn't even cut down on the typing!
 Here is how you would write the same function as before, but using pattern matching:
 ```
 def sortItems(recyclable):
     """sort the items based on material"""